nodecross/nodex-docs/source/interface_definitions/index.md

 ## True random number generation

 ```
-Method: unid_err_t unid_read_trng(void *result_ptr)
+Method: nodex_err_t nodex_read_trng(void *result_ptr)
 ```

 This is implemented when replacing the process of generating true random numbers.
 Accesses its own TRNG module inside the shared library, and links true random numbers to NodeX EDGE through a pointer.
-The return value of the method follows the definition of unid_err_t.
+The return value of the method follows the definition of nodex_err_t.

 ## Save private keys

 ```
-Method: unid_err_t unid_write_private_key(char *private_key)
+Method: nodex_err_t nodex_write_private_key(char *private_key)
 ```

 Implement this when replacing the private key storage process.
-The private key is stored inside the shared library using a proprietary cipher, etc. The return value of the method follows the definition of unid_err_t.
-The return value of the method follows the definition of unid_err_t.
+The private key is stored inside the shared library using a proprietary cipher, etc. The return value of the method follows the definition of nodex_err_t.
+The return value of the method follows the definition of nodex_err_t.

 ## Find private keys

 ```
-Method: unid_err_t unid_read_private_key(void *result_ptr)
+Method: nodex_err_t nodex_read_private_key(void *result_ptr)
 ```

 This function is implemented when the process of reading out the private key is replaced.
 The private key is read out using a unique cipher or other device inside the shared library, and the private key is linked to the NodeX EDGE through a pointer.
-The return value of the method follows the definition of unid_err_t.
+The return value of the method follows the definition of nodex_err_t.

 ## Encryption Data

 ```
-Method: unid_err_t unid_encrypt_message(char *message, void *result_ptr)
+Method: nodex_err_t nodex_encrypt_message(char *message, void *result_ptr)
 ```

 (TBD)